kadaster-labs/sensrnet-sync/README.md

 * [OS X](https://docs.docker.com/mac/started/)
 * [Linux](https://docs.docker.com/linux/started/)

+#### Modules:

+- health: Functionality to determine the application health.
+- sync:
+    - checkpoint: Interface to interact with checkpoints.
+    - core: Module to read and write from Eventstore and MultiChain.
+    - eventstore: Interface to Eventstore.
+    - multichain: Interface to MultiChain.

 ### Usage

 #### Standalone

 Eventstore:
 * Should be running.
 For instructions, view the [Eventstore Documentation](https://developers.eventstore.com/).

+MongoDB:
+* Should be running.
+For instructions, view the [MongoDB Documentation](https://docs.mongodb.com/manual/installation/).

 MultiChain:
 * Should be running.
 For instructions, view the [MultiChain Documentation](https://www.multichain.com/).